econdesousa/Incomp2Mut/README.md

 # USAGE:
 ## Batch Processing
-To repoduce code from paper, please install python (tested on python 3.8) and run pip "install -r requirements.txt".
+To reproduce simulations performed in the paper, please install python (tested on python 3.8) and run pip "install -r requirements.txt".

 Use functions callAllfunctions_autosomes_mut1_duos.py and callAllfunctions_autosomes_mut1_trios.py to generate familial profiles for duos/trios and get allele distance between child and each parent.